StereoFlo/Pyrocms-Chancellery/README.md

 Pyrocms-Chancellery
 ===================

-you can to order the chancellery items from this module
+This module help you order a chancellery items from this module